Nigeria

 Spirits

-From 1 June 2022, in addition to the 20% ad valorem rate, a specific rate of NGN 50 per litre will be paid.
+From 1 July 2026, the ad valorem rate increases to 30%, with a specific rate of NGN 75 per litre.

 Non-alcoholic, carbonated, and sweetened beverages

-Excise duty will apply to non-alcoholic, carbonated, and sweetened beverages (including fruit juices and energy drinks) at a specific rate of N10 per litre.
+Excise duty applies to non-alcoholic, carbonated, and sweetened beverages (including fruit juices and energy drinks) at a specific rate of N10 per litre.

 Property taxes